magic42/deployphp-action/README.md

       # Required to use access_token, otherwise optional.
       access_token_user: 'username'

+      # Repository for the access token.
+      # This is required as otherwise we can't set the remote properly.
+      # Required to use access_token, otherwise optional.
+      access_token_repository: 'git@github.com:username/repo.git'

       # Private key for connecting to remote hosts.
 To generate private key:
       # `ssh-keygen -o -t rsa -C 'action@deployer.org'`.
       # Optional.